cfedersp/airflow-walkthru/README.md

 The Quickstart isn't helpful in evaluating Airflow professionally.
 DAG inlets and outlets, required method signatures, and the filesystem connector are not explained concisely, so these concepts and others are provided here to absorb at a glance.<br/>

-# Parsing vs Instantiating vs Running
+# Parsing vs Instantiating vs Task Execution
-DAGs are defined in python, but you cannot consistently interact with global scope python variables (runs on scheduler) within a Task method (run on workers). dag_run.conf is not available outside an operator or sensor attribute.
+DAGs are defined in python, but you cannot consistently write and read global scope python variables (runs on the scheduler) within Task factory methods (run on workers). dag_run.conf is not available outside an operator or sensor attribute.
 The dag Resource only has attributes related to scheduling.
-A global scope variable can only be used in an attribute at time of **parsing**, not when the DAG Run is instantiated.
+A global scope variable can only be used in an attribute at time of **parsing**, not when the DAG Run is instantiated or executed.

 Tutorials:
 https://airflow.apache.org/docs/apache-airflow/stable/tutorial/fundamentals.html

 DAG consists of 2 things: DAG Nodes and a flow
-A single DAG Node has attributes and a task(operators, Sensors) A Task can be an Operator or a Sensor
+A single DAG Node has attributes and a task(operators or Sensors) A Task can be an Operator or a Sensor
 DAG:
++ Dag Scheduling Attributes
++ Assets (data] [asset watcher]
-+ DAG Nodes
++ DAG Nodes (Tasks)
-  + attributes
+  + Task attributes
-  + Single Task:(Sensor or Operator)
+  + Task Impl:(Sensor or Operator)
-+ Flow
++ Flow (Sequence of Tasks)

 # Dag and Task Scheduling
 Ways the Scheduler will instantiate a DAG: